IndEcol/country_converter/README.rst

 .. _github: https://github.com/konstantinstadler/country_converter

 The package depends on pandas_; for testing py.test_ is required.
+For further information on running the tests see CONTRIBUTING.rst.

 .. _pandas: http://pandas.pydata.org/